-1 Name (as shown on your income tax return).
-Name is required on this line; do not leave this line blank.
-2 Business name/disregarded entity name, if different from above Print or type.
-Specific Instructions on page 3.
-4 Exemptions (codes apply only to certain entities, not individuals; see instructions on page 3): Exempt payee code (if any) Limited liability company.
-Enter the tax classification (C=C corporation, S=S corporation, P=Partne Note: Check the appropriate box in the line above for the tax classification of the single-member of LLC if the LLC is classified as a single-member LLC that is disregarded from the owner unless the another LLC that is not disregarded from the owner for U.S. federal tax purposes.
-Otherwise, a single-member LLC that is not disregarded from the owner for U.S. federal tax purposes.
-Exemption from FATCA reporting code (if any) iį is disregarded from the owner should check the appropriate box for the tax classification of its own (Applies to accounts maintained outside the U.S.) bec Other (see instructions) ► 5 Address (number, street, and apt. or suite no.) See instructions.
-Requester's name a and address (optional) e O 2 Address (number, street, and apt. of suite no.) See instructions. riequester s name a and address (optional) See 6 City, state, and ZIP code 7 List account number(s) here (optional) Pa rt I Taxpayer Identification Number (TIN) your TIN in the appropriate box.
-The TIN provided must match the name given on line 1 to av roid Social sec curity number reside entitie up withholding.
+Before you begin.
+For quidance related to the purpose of Form W-9, see Purpose of Form, below.
+Name of entity/individual.
+An entry is required.
+(For a sole proprietor or disregarded entity, enter the owner's name on line 1, and enter the business/disregarded entity's name on line 2.)
+President and Fellows of Middlebury College 2 Business name/disregarded entity name, if different from above.
+Middlebury College ω.
+3a Check the appropriate box for federal tax classification of the entity/individual whose name is entered on line 1.
+Check 4 Exemptions (codes apply only to See Specific Instructions on page only one of the following seven boxes. certain entities, not individuals; see instructions on page 3): C corporation S corporation Partnership Individual/sole proprietor LLC.
+Enter the tax classification (C = C corporation, S = S corporation, P = Partnership) Exempt payee code (if any) Print or type.
+Note: Check the "LLC" box above and, in the entry space, enter the appropriate code (C, S, or P) for the tax Exemption from Foreign Account Tax classification of the LLC, unless it is a disregarded entity.
+A disregarded entity should instead check the appropriate box for the tax classification of its owner.
+Compliance Act (FATCA) reporting code (if any) 501 (c) (3) non-profit Organization ✓ Other (see instructions) Α 3b If on line 3a you checked "Partnership" or "Trust/estate," or checked "LLC" and entered "P" as its tax classification, (Applies to accounts maintained and you are providing this form to a partnership, trust, or estate in which you have an ownership interest, check outside the United States.) this box if you have any foreign partners, owners, or beneficiaries.
+See instructions Address (number, street, and apt. or suite no.).
+See instructions.
+Requester's name and address (optional) Controller's Office, 75 Shannon Street, Suite 100 6 City, state, and ZIP code Middlebury, Vermont 05753 7 List account number(s) here (optional) Part I Taxpaver Identification Number (TIN) Social security number Enter your TIN in the appropriate box.
+The TIN provided must match the name given on line 1 to avoid backup withholding.
 For individuals, this is generally your social security number (SSN).
-However, the sent alien, sole proprietor, or disregarded entity, see the instructions for Part I, later.
-For other es, it is your employer identification number (EIN).
-If you do not have a number, see How to ge TIN, I or If the account is in more than one name, see the instructions for line 1.
-Also see What Name per To Give the Requester for guidelines on whose number to enter. and Employer identification number Par t II Certification Unde r penalties of perjury, I certify that: 2.
-I a e number shown on this form is my correct taxpayer identification number (or I am waiting for not subject to backup withholding because: (a) I am exempt from backup withholding, or (brvice (IRS) that I am subject to backup withholding as a result of a failure to report all interest longer subject to backup withholding; and) I have not been n otified by the Internal Revenue 3 La m a U.S. citizen or other U.S. person (defined below); and
+However, for a resident alien, sole proprietor, or disregarded entity, see the instructions for Part I, later.
+For other entities, it is your employer identification number (EIN).
+If you do not have a number, see How to get a TIN, later.
+Employer identification number Note: If the account is in more than one name, see the instructions for line 1.
+See also What Name and 9 8 Number To Give the Requester for guidelines on whose number to enter.
+0 3 9 2 0 1 Part II Certification Under penalties of perjury, I certify that:

-4. The FATCA code(s) entered on this form (if any) indicating that I am exempt from FATCA reporting is correct.
+- 1. The number shown on this form is my correct taxpayer identification number (or I am waiting for a number to be issued to me); and - 2.
+I am not subject to backup withholding because (a) I am exempt from backup withholding, or (b) I have not been notified by the Internal Revenue Service (IRS) that I am subject to backup withholding as a result of a failure to report all interest or dividends, or (c) the IRS has notified me that I am no longer subject to backup withholding; and - 3.
+I am a U.S. citizen or other U.S. person (defined below); and - 4.
+The FATCA code(s) entered on this form (if any) indicating that I am exempt from FATCA reporting is correct.